 Louise is the founder and Florist at Forget Me Knot Floristry.
-Qualified with a Professional Business of Floristry Diploma from the world-renowned Judith Blacklock Flower School in London, she combines technical skill with her love of colour, design and the countryside to create nature-inspired flowers for all occasions.
+Qualified with a Professional Business of Floristry Diploma from the world-renowned Judith Blacklock Flower School in London, she combines technical skill with her love of colour, design and the countryside to create nature-inspired flowers for weddings and events nationwide.

 I often get asked the question ‘when did your interest in Floristry start?’ and my memory always takes me back to final year at university when my gal-pals and I would curl up on the sofa in our ugly mismatched pajamas with our cups of tea and ‘share’ bags of chocolate and watch back-to-back episodes of ‘Don’t Tell The Bride’ and ‘Say ‘Yes’ to the Dress’ (when we probably should have been studying or applying for jobs).
 It was during this time that I recall thinking for the first time that ‘one day’, I’d be a Florist; as far-fetched an idea as that was for a girl who was about to graduate from business school with first class honours.